Pecners/rayshader_portraits/README.md

 ## Repo Structure

-Every graphic has its own director within the [R/portraits](R/portraits) directory, and helper functions can be found in the [R/utils](R/utils) directory.
+Code to create each graphic has its own directory within the [R/portraits](R/portraits) directory, and helper functions can be found in the [R/utils](R/utils) directory.

-The code as I've written writes graphics to an `images` directory, but I'm not tracking it here because the graphics tend to be pretty large files.
+Graphics are written to an `images` directory, but I'm not tracking it here because the graphics tend to be pretty large files.
 Instead, I copy the smaller version of the graphics (created for posting to platforms like Instagram or Reddit where file size limits are enforced) to the [tracked_graphics](tracked_graphics) directory so there is something to showcase here.

+## Workflow

+Here's a sample workflow you could use to repurpose this code for your own geography (assuming you've forked or otherwise copied this directory):

+1. Run the code in the `render_graphic.R` file, an example of which is  [R/portraits/bryce_canyon/render_graphic.R](R/portraits/bryce_canyon/render_graphic.R).
+    - If you're changing things up at all, start with a lower `z` value to get everything set how you want it, and when you're ready to render the final graphic, bump it up to the highest resolution you want.
+1. Run the code in `markup.R` (e.g. [R/portraits/bryce_canyon/markup.R](R/portraits/bryce_canyon/markup.R)), adjusting the code as necessary for your given scenario.

 # Graphics